Monday – Friday | Noon to 4 p.m.

 - Library users are asked to refrain from eating or drinking in the library (covered water bottles are allowed).

-The Schilling Library contains a wealth of botanical resources with a special emphasis on the subjects of cacti and other succulents, and plants native to our area – the southwest United States and northern Mexico.
-Other subjects in the collection include:
+The Schilling Library contains – more than 9,000 books and 500 journal titles - a wealth of botanical resources with a special emphasis on the subjects of cacti and other succulents, and plants native to the southwest United States and northern Mexico.
+Other subjects in the collection include but not limited to:

 - Rare and endangered plants